Ä¢¹½ÊÓÆµÍø

 D. Process

-• Step 1: Faculty Complete the Faculty Narrative
+1. Faculty Complete the Faculty Narrative

 • The faculty member downloads the Summative Evaluation form from the departmental evaluation site, completes the Faculty Narrative portion of the form, and submits it to the departmental evaluation site, along with the updated FPAR, by an agreed upon date.
-Advice on filling out the Summative Evaluation is available in the Tips for Filling out the Summative Evaluation document in the Faculty Evaluation Repository shell.

-• Step 2: Supervisor Completes Supervisor Narrative
+2. Supervisor Completes Supervisor Narrative

 • The supervisor completes the Supervisor Narrative using the following professional documents from the period since the last summative evaluation: the Summative Evaluation Faculty Narrative, the FPAR, Strength Based Coaching reports, teaching observations, student evaluations, and any other appropriate professional documents.

-• Step 3: Evaluation Meeting
+3. Evaluation Meeting

 • After the supervisor completes the Supervisor Narrative, the faculty and direct supervisor are required to meet in order to discuss the evaluation and the faculty member’s future work.
 The evaluation and meetings are to be done with the goal of being both formative and summative in nature.
 The direct supervisor and faculty member need to sign the evaluation after the meeting.
 The faculty member and/or the supervisor may amend their own section of the evaluation after the meeting but prior to both parties signing.
 Signing the evaluation indicates that the evaluation meeting occurred and that the signee’s sections were written by the signee.
 Disagreement with the other party’s narrative may be reflected in the signee’s narrative section(s).

-• Step 4: Record Keeping
+4. Record Keeping

 1. Purpose

-When an Associate Professor takes on rank responsibilities at the school level, goal setting and communication with the school’s dean is an important step in this new role and as a Full Professor.
+When an associate professor takes on rank responsibilities at the school level, goal setting and communication with the school’s dean is an important step in this new role and as a full Professor.
 Deans have an important perspective on the needs of the schools and institution, and their coaching of faculty is integral to the faculty member achieving excellence at advanced rank.
 The Dean Evaluation and all parts of the process are meant to be formative as well as summative in nature.

 2. Schedule